-How to Become a Trustee
+How to become a Licensed Insolvency Trustee

-- be of good character and reputation,
+- be of good character and reputation

-- pass an Oral Board of Examination.
+- pass an Oral Board of Examination

 The Canadian Association of Insolvency and Restructuring Professionals (CAIRP) is responsible for the Chartered Insolvency and Restructuring Professional Qualification Program.

-- How the Oral Board of Examination Works
+Oral Board of Examination

 The Office of the Superintendent of Bankruptcy is responsible for the Oral Board of Examination process.
 Candidates who have completed the prerequisites can apply for an invitation to attend the oral boards using the new online application.